+We will:

 Develop, maintain, and market Downtown as if it were a single mixed-use project.

+)

+By:

-1. Developing a comprehensive marketing strategy for Downtown, with an emphasis on livability and accessibility.
+2 1.
+Developing a comprehensive marketing strategy for Downtown, with an emphasis on livabil-

+7 ity and accessibility.

+מ Actions:

+The DAT and the Albuquerque Convention and Visitors Bureau (ACVB) shall develop a

+Downtown promotions package, coordinate publicity, and develop a District advertising bud-

+- get.
+(Private)

-- The DAT and the Albuquerque Convention and Visitors Bureau (ACVB) shall develop a Downtown promotions package, coordinate publicity, and develop a District advertising budget.
-(Private) - The "user-friendliness" of the District should be continuously evaluated by developing and administering surveys to be given out at conventions, hotels, etc., to visitors, residents, and employees.
+The "user-friendliness" of the District should be continuously evaluated by developing and - The "user-friendliness" of the District should be continuously evaluated by developing and administering surveys to be given out at conventions, hotels, etc., to visitors, residents, and employees.
 (Private) - 2.
 Privately developing, maintaining, and programming the Fourth Street Mall.
 Actions: - The City and DAT have entered into a long term lease to develop, maintain and program the Fourth Street Mall.
 (Public/Private)